CS-4820-Library-Project/LGMS/README.md

 Welcome to the LGMS Module installation guide.
 This document provides step-by-step instructions on how to install the LGMS module on your Drupal 10 site.

-## Prerequisites
+## Prerequisites for Option 2

-Before you begin, ensure you have the following installed:
+Before you begin with option 2, ensure you have the following installed:
 - **Drush**: Drupal's command-line interface tool.
 [See Drush documentation for installation instructions](https://www.drush.org/).
 - **Unzip tool**: Linux and macOS typically come with an unzip tool installed.
 Windows users can install a tool like [7-Zip](https://www.7-zip.org/download.html).

+Ready to proceed with Option 2?
+Jump to [Manual Installation and Activation](#option-2-manual-installation-and-activation).

 ## Option 1: Direct Installation via Drupal UI